Edu4Chip/Didactic-SoC/doc/index.md

 * Workings of a SoC to be completed as collaboration project

+* scripts and commands to simulate and synthesize the project using open source tools

+* baremetal software compilation flow

+* common baremetal headers

 In future it is hoped to have also

-* scripts and commands to simulate and synthesize the project using open source tools

 * regression testing suite for GitHub

 * extensive documentation

-* software compilation and design flow